 2026 Valero Texas Open odds, picks: Surprising predictions from golf model that's nailed 16 majors

 A two-event stop in Texas concludes this week with the 2026 Valero Texas Open beginning on Thursday at TPC San Antonio - The Oaks Course.
-Scottie Scheffler and Rory McIlroy are both out this week ahead of major play, but there's still a strong Valero Texas Open field headlined by top-10 OWGR players such as Tommy Fleetwood and Collin Morikawa.
-The latest 2026 Valero Texas Open odds via FanDuel list Fleetwood, Ludvig Aberg and Russell Henley as the +1600 co-favorites, followed by Texas native Jordan Spieth, Morikawa and Robert MacIntyre, all at +2000.
+Scottie Scheffler and Rory McIlroy are both out this week ahead of major play, but there's still a strong Valero Texas Open field headlined by top-10 OWGR players such as Tommy Fleetwood and Russell Henley.
+The latest 2026 Valero Texas Open odds via FanDuel list Fleetwood as the favorite at +1300, followed by Ludvig Aberg and Henley at +1600.
+Si Woo Kim is +2000, with Texas native Jordan Spieth among the golfers at +2200.
+Collin Morikawa withdrew on Tuesday morning.

 Before locking in any 2026 Valero Texas Open picks, entering any Texas Open one and done contests, or making any PGA DFS picks on sites like FanDuel or DraftKings, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.